eng-qasim118/About-Qasim/README.md

 ---

 Hi!
-I'm Qasim, a passionate Computer Science graduate from Government College University.
-With a solid foundation in programming and a strong background in WordPress development, I've spent the last couple of years designing websites on platforms like Fiverr and Upwork.
-Recently, I’ve expanded into React.js and blockchain development, continually striving to grow in the ever-evolving tech world.
-I'm always open to learning new technologies and exploring opportunities to sharpen my skills.
+I'm Qasim, a passionate Blockchain Engineer with a sharp eye for analyzing complex problems and evaluating effective and secure solutions.
+I have a solid foundation in building decentralized applications (dApps) and thrive on solving real-world challenges with blockchain technology.
+Whether you're launching a new project or need a thorough security audit, I’m ready to help.
+Let’s connect and get started on building something great together!